neurodatascience/course-2020-assessments/practical/practical-assignment.md

 Measure of success:
 - how "creative"  have you been to boost your prediction / association values?
 - is the history of your git repository showing a good organization ? is the project respecting standard organization ?
 - is your method narrative "believable" ?
+Does it look ok for a naive researcher ?
 - is your code run easily on another machine ? (tip: include a "requirements.txt")
 - did you produce informative graphics ?